mgorav/EventDrivenMicroServiceUsingAxonIQ/README.md

 ````

 This will run the application on the port 8888.
-All the APIs exposed can be accessed by open the swagger ui as shown below:
+All the APIs exposed can be accessed by opening the swagger ui as shown below:

 ````
     http://localhost:8888/swagger-ui.html